OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 The command for removing a network takes in the ssid as the only parameter:

 ```
-wifisetup remove -ssid <ssid>
+wifisetup remove -ssid <SSID>
 ```

-From the above example, if I were to remove `myNetwork` from my list of configured networks I would enter the following
+From the above example, if you were to remove `myNetwork` from my list of configured networks you would enter the following

 ```
 wifisetup remove -ssid myNetwork